genestack/user-docs/docs/user-guide/quick-start/consumer-api.md

 # Data consumers using the API

+!!! abstract "About this guide"
+    This guide provides a basic overview of API documentation in Swagger for non-technical users.
+    It is not intended as a detailed guide for daily API usage, but rather as an introduction to understanding the documentation.

+    We are currently working on an advanced guide that covers all use cases to provide you with the best experience using the ODM REST API.

 As a **Data Consumer** user type, you can explore and retrieve data from the ODM using the API endpoints.

 ## Access the API Endpoints for Data Consumer